 Cindy Mosqueda, Associate director, Diversity Programs in Engineering: firstname.lastname@example.org

-Sara Xayarath Hernández, Associate Dean for Inclusion & Student Engagement, Cornell Graduate School: firstname.lastname@example.org, (607) 255-5417
+Sara Xayarath Hernández, Associate Dean for Inclusion and Student & Faculty Engagement, Cornell Graduate School: email@example.com

 In spring 2012, John and Jane Colman founded the Colman Family Endowed Fund for Leadership within Diversity Programs in Engineering (DPE) to establish the Colman Inclusive Leadership Program for Ph.D. students in engineering and other related STEM fields.
-In summer 2015, the Graduate School Office of Inclusion and Student Engagement (OISE) established a partnership with DPE to make the Colman Leadership Program open to all Ph.D. and M.F.A. students from across all graduate fields.
-In 2020, OISE was awarded a grant from the Alfred P. Sloan Foundation supporting the engagement of graduate students from other institutions affiliated with the Alfred P. Sloan Foundation’s University Centers for Exemplary Mentoring and Sloan Indigenous Graduate Partnership programs, and the development of stand-alone inclusive leadership workshops.
+In summer 2015, the Graduate School Office of Inclusion and Student Engagement (OISE) established a partnership with DPE to make the Colman Inclusive Leadership Program open to all Ph.D. and M.F.A. students from across all graduate fields at Cornell.